 - Beginning in the spring of 2016, a sustained, systematic effort was begun to train all K-8 classroom teachers, literacy consultants, and principals in Trumbull in the premises of writing workshop, in particular as developed by Teachers College, Columbia University.
 To date, well over one hundred of our classroom teachers have participated in writing institutes led by experts from Teachers College: eighty of those enthusiastically participated in a four-day K-5 Summer Writing Institute in Trumbull held during August 2016; thirty attended a four-day 3-5 Advanced Summer Writing Institute in Trumbull held during July 2017; and fifty TPS middle school teachers began the exciting journey with the four-day Grades 6-8 Summer Writing Institute in Trumbull held during July 2017.

 - At the K-5 level, Writing exists as one thread of Balanced Literacy; the other is Reading.
 Subsequent to the August 2016 Writing Institute, teams of grades K-5 teachers worked to develop writing curricula for pilot implementation during the 2016-2017 school year.
-Those curricula were then updated during the summer of 2017 based upon the pilot year of implementation, and further updated and approved by the Board Education during the summer of 2018 consistent with the new reading curricula discussed under "Trumbull Reads!"
+Those curricula were then updated during the summer of 2017 based upon the pilot year of implementation, and further updated and approved by the Board Education during the summers of 2018 and 2019 consistent with the new reading curricula discussed under "Trumbull Reads!"

 - Subsequent to the July 2017 Writing Institute, teams of grades 6-8 teachers worked to develop Draft for Pilot writing curricula for implementation during the 2017-18 school year.
 Those curricula were brought to the Board of Education Curriculum Committee in July, August, & September 2017; they will be updated during the summer of 2018 based upon the pilot year of implementation, and then brought to the Board of Education for approval for full implementation beginning in the 2018-2019 school year.